pgonzaleznetwork/HappySoup.io/README.md

 * When you log out manually.
 When a logout action is performed, the session is completely deleted.
 * The app tries to issue a request to Salesforce but the access token has been revoked.
 When this occurs, the session is completely deleted.

+### Information We Retain About Your Org

+In addition to the temporary session data described above, HappySoup also collects and stores **basic statistics about your Salesforce org**.
+This includes information such as:

+- Counts of active users and admins
+- Counts of Apex classes, custom objects, custom fields, and flows
+- General information about your org, such as org name, org ID, and edition (e.g., Enterprise, Unlimited)
+- Whether you are connecting from a production org or a sandbox

+We collect this information to:

+- Better understand how HappySoup is being used across different types of orgs
+- Improve the performance and scalability of the product
+- Inform future product enhancements and prioritize features based on customer needs
+- Communicate with users about product updates and opportunities that are most relevant to their org size and complexity

+We do **not** collect or store the actual contents of your metadata (e.g., field names, code, or configuration details).
+Only high-level counts and statistics are retained.

+This information is stored securely and is never sold to third parties.
+It may be shared only with trusted service providers who support the operation of HappySoup, under strict confidentiality and data protection agreements.

 ### Cookies

 We use cookies and local storage for the following information: